carpentries/amy/docs/amy_database_structure.md

 * `affiliation` A free text field representing the person's self identified institutional affliation.
 This is **not** linked to the `workshops_organization` table.
 * `occupation` A free text field representing the person's self identified occupation
 * `user_notes` Free text field with notes from the individual
-* `publish_profile` A boolean field that acknowledges permission to publish the individual's profile on our website pages such as the [Instructors](https://carpentries.org/instructors/), [Trainers](https://carpentries.org/trainers/), or [Maintainers](https://carpentries.org/maintainers/) pages
+* `publish_profile` A boolean field that acknowledges permission to publish the individual's profile on our website pages such as the [Instructors](https://carpentries.org/instructors/), [Trainers](https://carpentries.org/trainers/), or [Maintainers](https://carpentries.org/maintainers/) pages.
+This field has been replaced by new-style consents.
 * `country` Self identified country of residence.
 Stored as the [two character country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 * `lesson_publication_consent` Allows individual to consent to publishing their name associated with lesson contributions.
 Individual can select publication by name, ORCID iD, or GitHub id, or not consent to publishing their name or identity.
+This field has been replaced by new-style consents.

 #### Less commonly used fields